Darwin Walker

-Darwin Jamar Walker (born June 15, 1977) is a former American football defensive tackle.
-He was originally drafted by the Arizona Cardinals in the third round of the 2000 NFL Draft.
-He played college football at Tennessee.
+Darwin Jamar Walker (born June 15, 1977) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Arizona Cardinals in the third round of the 2000 NFL draft.
+He played college football for the Tennessee Volunteers.

-Walker has been a member of the Philadelphia Eagles, Buffalo Bills and Chicago Bears.
-He now works for Fox 29 in Philadelphia as a pre and post game analyst for the Philadelphia Eagles.
-He is also on the Board of Directors for Pennoni & Associates, responsible for creating business opportunity, utilizing his vast relationship network.
-Darwin Walker has many family members throughout the South Carolina and Atlanta area.
-Some family that are not mentioned much associated with Darwin are Douglas and Daron Walker.
+In Walker's nine years in the NFL, he played for the Philadelphia Eagles, Buffalo Bills and Chicago Bears.
+He now works for Fox 29 in Philadelphia as a pre- and post-game analyst for the Philadelphia Eagles.
+Walker, a civil engineer, is on the board of directors for Pennoni & Associates, an engineering consulting firm.

 Early years

 Walker went to Walterboro High School in South Carolina and was a letterman in football and track and field.
-He also set the State Record in the Shot-Put, throwing over 63 feet, which has been subsequently broken by 1 inch.
+He also set the state record in shot-put, throwing over 63 feet, which has been subsequently broken by 1 inch.
 Further, he graduated 4th in his 4A High School class.

-Darwin is the epitome of Student-Athlete.
+Football career

-College career
+College football

-Walker attended North Carolina State University for one year and would later transfer to the University of Tennessee, where he won a National Championship with the Tennessee Vols in 1998.
+Walker attended North Carolina State University for one year and later transferred to the University of Tennessee, where he won a National Championship with the Tennessee Vols in 1998.
+During his senior season in 1999, Walker had 39 tackles, 9.5 tackles for loss, and 5.5 sacks.

-Professional career
+Professional football

 Arizona Cardinals

-Walker was drafted by the Arizona Cardinals in the third round of the 2000 NFL Draft, but was released before playing a game.
+Walker was selected by the Arizona Cardinals with the 71st overall pick in the third round of the 2000 NFL draft, but was released before playing a game.

 Philadelphia Eagles

-Subsequently, Walker was claimed off waivers by the Philadelphia Eagles during the 2000 season, where he played through the 2006 season.
+Subsequently, Walker was claimed off waivers by the Philadelphia Eagles during the 2000 season.
+The Eagles later signed him to a long-term deal.
+He played with the Eagles through the 2006 season.